 (i) Liability insurance for assuming and spreading all or any portion of the similar or related liability exposure of its group members; and

-respect to the similar or related liability exposure of any other
+Reinsurance with respect to the similar or related liability exposure

-that is engaged in businesses or activities so that such group or member meets
+other group, that is engaged in businesses or activities so that such group or

-the requirement described in sub‑subdivision f. of this subdivision from
+member meets the requirement described in sub-subdivision f. of this

-membership in the risk retention group that provides such reinsurance; and
+subdivision from membership in the risk retention group that provides such

 h.
 The name of which includes the phrase "Risk Retention Group"."